-Should You Invest in International Stocks or Funds?
+Should You Invest in International Mutual Funds?

 Like foreign travel or cuisine, international investing can be a great way to diversify your portfolio and discover new opportunities that you otherwise might have missed by sticking close to home.
 Once you’ve decided to go global, one of the first decisions you need to make is whether to pick stocks by yourself or invest in a fund.

-The answer will depend a lot on your personal approach to investing.
-While some investors like to do their own research and make their own decisions, many others prefer to let a professional fund manager do the stock picking.
+The answer will depend a lot on your approach to investing.
+While some investors like to do their research and make their own decisions, many others prefer to let a professional fund manager do the stock picking.

 There’s no single “correct” answer for everyone.
 In fact, many successful investors own both stocks and funds.
-The most important thing is to have consistent strategy – and stick with it.
+The most important thing is to have a consistent strategy – and stick with it.
 The last thing you want is a random collection of stocks and funds without a clear idea of what you’re trying to accomplish.

 Let’s take a quick look at some of the pros and cons of using funds and stocks for your international investments.